drmse87/simple-housing-queue-system/README.md

     .ToList();
 ```
 ### Migrations
-EF Core migrations are run like so:
+EF Core migrations:

 `dotnet ef migrations add InitialCreate`
 `dotnet ef database update`

 ### Identity roles
-Instead of creating a RoleController or something similar, an "Admin" role was simply added like so:
+Instead of creating a RoleController or something similar, an "Admin" role was simply manually added like so:

 `
 var role = new IdentityRole();